roryp/weblogic-on-azure/simple/README.md

    * Specify JNDI Name to be 'jdbc/WebLogicCafeDB'.
    * Specify DataSource Connection String to be 'jdbc:postgresql://weblogic-cafe-db-`<your suffix>`.postgres.database.azure.com:5432/postgres?&sslmode=require'
    * Specify the Database Username to be 'postgres@weblogic-cafe-db-`<your suffix>`'
-   * Enter the Database Password as 'Secret123!'
+   * Enter the Database Password as 'Secret123!'.
+Make sure to get the exclamation point.
 * Click Next.
 * In "Azure Active Directory", leave "Connect to Active Directory" with `No` selected.
 * Click Next:Review + create